 Unless otherwise noted, all data found in this report was collected in the Holiday Spending Survey that was conducted in October 2016 by Fit Small Business.
 The survey randomly sampled consumers visiting news websites.
 Respondents were men and women ages 18+ of all income levels from around the United States.1

 A perk of being a small business is that you don’t have to go through a bunch of red tape to get something done.
 Take advantage of this by staying flexible this holiday season.
 If you notice a product selling fast, place it at the front of the store.
 If one promotion is driving more holiday sales than another, concentrate on the one that works.
 By shifting quickly and being agile, you will have a leg up over bigger slower moving companies.

 Promote quality service and customer experience

 This season you should focus on the qualities that set you apart, whether that be amazing customer service, or your connections within the community.
 Play into the fact that you’re local by advertising the people who work at your store or by sponsoring a neighborhood event.
 You also don’t need to offer big discounts to compete on price.
 Be creative.
 For example, are you offering free gift wrapping?
 That highlights your customer service and helps customers save some money.

 Be the best in your niche

 Take advantage of your small selection by being the best in your particular niche.
 For example, if you own a cheese shop, make sure all of your employees are knowledgeable about the product.
 This will give your store an added benefit over your average grocery store, as people will want to come in to learn more about the product they are buying.

-The holiday season is great for businesses, especially with projected holiday spending in the 600 billions.
+The holiday season is great for businesses, especially with projected holiday spending close to 700 billion dollars.
 You may think that small businesses are only going to get a tiny portion of this amount.
 However, with 1 in 4 shoppers planning to shop small, and 50% of consumers wanting to support local businesses, your small business stands to gain a high profit over the holiday season.